 TCG will provide the following to RLC participants:

-o A full registration scholarship to attend the 2018 TCG National Conference in St. Louis, MO
+- A full registration scholarship to attend the 2019 TCG National Conference in Miami, FL

 TCG will cover the following RLC Orientation Meeting and Conference expenses for those participants who are based in New York:

-o Ground Transportation to and from the airport in St. Louis and New York
+- Ground Transportation to and from the airport in Miami and New York

-o Housing in St. Louis while attending the RLC Orientation and TCG National Conference
+- Housing in Miami while attending the RLC Orientation and TCG National Conference

-TCG will cover the following RLC Orientation Meeting and Conference expenses for those participants who are based in St. Louis City/County:
+TCG will cover the following RLC Orientation Meeting and Conference expenses for those participants who are based in Miami/Miami-Dade County:

-RLC participants who are based in St. Louis will be responsible for the following Orientation Meeting and Conference expenses:
+RLC participants who are based in Miami will be responsible for the following Orientation Meeting and Conference expenses:

 - Meals not provided during Orientation or Conference programming